-You don’t have to spend a fortune to have a good summer.
-Here are a few ways you can have a fun summer on a hot dog budget.
+You don’t have to spend a fortune to have fun in the summer.
+Here are a few ways you can have a budget-friendly and fun summer.

 Have a yard sale!